protontypes/open-sustainable-technology/README.md

 - [ECMWF Summer of Weather Code](https://github.com/esowc) - is a collaborative programme where each summer several developer teams work on innovative weather- and climate-related software.
 - [Vizzuality](https://www.vizzuality.com/) - is a science and technology company focused on data visualization, web-GIS and tool development and committed to working on projects related to conservation, the environment and sustainable development.
 - [CarbonPlan](https://carbonplan.org/) - Improving the transparency and scientific integrity of carbon removal and climate solutions through open data and tools.
+- [OpenEnergyMonitor](https://openenergymonitor.org/) - A Open-source community to help us relate to our use of energy, our energy systems and the challenge of sustainable energy.

 *Animation created with [An Animated Map of the Earth](https://github.com/eleanorlutz/earth_atlas_of_space) by [Eleanor Lutz](https://twitter.com/eleanor_lutz)*